PrivateStorageio/ZKAPAuthorizer/docs/source/interface.rst

 For any voucher which has previously been submitted, the response is **OK** with an ``application/json`` content-type response body like::

+  { "version": 1
-  { "number": <string>
+  , "number": <string>
   , "expected-tokens": <integer>
   , "created": <iso8601 timestamp>
   , "state": <state object>
-  , "version": 1
   }

+The ``version`` property indicates the semantic version of the data being returned.
+When properties are removed or the meaning of a property is changed, the value of the ``version`` property will be incremented.
+The addition of new properties is **not** accompanied by a bumped version number.

 The ``number`` property merely indicates the voucher which was requested.
-The ``expected-tokens`` property indicates the total number of ZKAPs the client for which the client intends to redeem the voucher.
+The ``expected-tokens`` property indicates the total number of ZKAPs for which the client intends to redeem the voucher.
 Vouchers created using old versions of ZKAPAuthorizer will have a best-guess value here because the real value was not recorded.
 The ``created`` property indicates when the voucher was first added to the node.
 The ``state`` property is an object that gives more details about the current state of the voucher.